pksunkara/pksunkara.github.io/content/posts/reign-configuration-management.md

 > The twelve-factor app stores config in environment variables

 Most of the current configuration managers use files to store the config.
-This method still doesn’t solve the problem of needing to check in the config files to the repo.
+This method still doesn’t solve the problem of needing to add the config files to the code.
 As mentioned above, the ideal method of storing config is using environment variables (also known as **env vars** or **env**).
 On average, a web application needs at least 10 config variables.
-It will be difficult and annoying for the developer to use and maintain such high number of env vars which is why most of them opt to check in the config files into their code repository.
+It will be difficult and annoying for the developer to use and maintain such high number of env vars which is why most of them opt to add the config files to their code.

 Therefore, an ideal configuration system should support both env vars and config files.
-It would be even better if the system could merge the env vars with the config files in a hierarchical way.
+It would be even better if the system could merge the env vars with the config files.
 Maybe it can support command line arguments too.

->  As more deploys of the app are created, new environment names are necessary, such as staging or qa.
-As the project grows further, developers may add their own special environments like joes-staging etc.
+> In a twelve-factor app, env vars are granular controls, each fully orthogonal to other env vars.
+They are never grouped together as “environments”, but instead are independently managed for each deploy.

 Most people don’t realize that there is a hidden problem in this.
-For example, if a developer wants to use some config like database info from **staging** environment for their personal **joes-staging** environment, they need to keep monitoring the **staging** environment for any changes and have to update their personal environment config file.
-One way to mitigate this issue is to provide a way for environment config files to merge with each other.
+For example, if a developer wants to use database information config from **staging** environment for their personal **joes-staging** environment, they need to keep monitoring the **staging** environment for any changes and have to update their personal environment config file.
+One way to mitigate this issue is by providing a way for environment config files to merge with each other while allowing to batch config in named groups.

-Then, in the above example, all Joe has to create is a **joes.staging** environment with the required config and leave the database config empty.
-When the configuration manager needs to retrieve database config for his environment, it will fallback to **staging** environment config.
+Then, in the above example, all Joe has to do is create a **joes.staging** environment config file with the required config and leave the database config empty.
+When the configuration manager needs to retrieve database config for his environment, it should fallback to **staging** environment config.

 Let us recap.
 A good configuration manager should: